-The funds have also been used to restructure the Company and complete the transactions which led to the formation of Arch Biopartners Inc. on May 7, 2010.
+Company will pay the Canadian Prime Lending Rate plus 100 basis points on these funds.
+These funds were used to settle payables and ongoing expenses of the Company's operations prior to May, 2010, including the standard, reoccurring expenses of operating a public company.
+The funds were also used to restructure the Company and complete the transactions which led to the formation of Arch Biopartners Inc. on May 7, 2010.